-Use either the mouse selection technique or the visual keyboard technique to enter the formula shown below into cell B13 and then press the <Enter> key to see how much bonus was earned:
+2. Use either the mouse selection technique or the visual keyboard technique to enter the formula shown below into cell B13 and then press the <Enter> key to see how much bonus was earned:

-4 Α В
+Α В

-11 Costs 83, ,000
+11 Costs 83,00 0

-12 Profit 46, .000
+12 Profit 46,00 0

-13 10% Bonus =B12 0.1 Ī
+13 10% Bonus =B120.1

 Note that multiplying a value by 0.1 calculates ten percent of the value.
-If you progress to the Essential Skills course in this series, you'll learn more about calculating percentages in: Lesson 4-3: Format numbers using built-in number formats.
+If you progress to the Essential Skills book in this series, you'll learn a lot more about calculating and formatting percentages in: Session Four: Making Your Worksheets Look Professional.